 Once you get to Mare Street turn right and head back down.
 You’ll soon come to the junction of the Regents Canal and realise that you’ve just come full circle.
 Once over the canal you’ll be back on Cambridge Heath Road once over the bridge there will be a little turning down Vyner Street.
 There may or may not be some street art down here.
 Continue to the pub called ‘The Victory’ and then head back, you never know what you might find.

 Once back at Cambridge Heath Road keep walking down and keep your eyes peeled for the entrance to a little car park which has a whole load of cool pieces.
 The car park is unnamed but can be found between Vyner Street and the turnoff to Hackney Road.
 If you get to Hackney Road you’ve gone too far.

 So, that’s pretty much the end of the tour.
 Continue down Cambridge Heath Road but as before keep your eyes peeled there will be loads of street art to see.
 If you wanted to catch the train you can get on at Cambridge Heath Road station and that will take you to Liverpool Street.
 Otherwise carry on for an extra five minutes until you get to Bethnal Green tube station which is where you would have started the walk.

 The street art of Bethnal Green and Hackney is very likely to change and a number of the pictures shown within this post are likely to change too.
 Many of the spots featured have only started to host street art over the past year so it’s likely that other places may be found and also likely that the existing art may be changed.
-A big shout out should be given to the Hidden Streets of London who have really helped to break in these new areas and who have arranged for much of the work to be created.
 For more places to find street art in the city have a look at the 10 best places to spot street art in London post.